-Feeding Two or More Dogs at the Same Time
+How to Feed Two or More Dogs at Once

 How to Stop Resource Guarding

-Start preventative measures as early as possible.
-When a dog is young, it is important to accustom him to people and other dogs around his food or treats.
-Pet parents need to be in control of the feeding process, so it is good practice to teach the puppy to sit for food, making it clear that the parent controls feeding time.
-Pet parents may also want to make a habit of picking up his food bowl temporarily, for only thirty seconds or so, before returning it to him.
-This helps to assure the puppy that he can trust his parents to always make sure he is fed and that people near his food bowl are not a danger.
+The earlier you can stop bad habits, the better.
+If you have a puppy, always make him sit for food, so it’s clear you control feeding time.
+You can also occasionally pick up your puppy’s food bowl (for only thirty seconds or so) before returning it to him.
+This helps teach him he can trust you to always make sure he is fed and that people near his food bowl are not a danger.
 When feeding your puppy, make sure you get him used to all kinds of situations involving his food and rewarding him for relaxed, calm behavior.